aliy321/reactjs_clone_website/README.md

 # Getting Started with Create React App

-This project is to demonstrate how to use create simple website using ReactJS.
+This project is to demonstrate how to use create simple website by cloning [this](https://zeo.org/) website using ReactJS.

 Things I've learned:
 - react-bootstrap